 Monochromatic rooms, especially white ones, can feel monotonous if not done correctly.
 Break up a white room by adding textures throughout.
 Between the brick, the logs of wood, the cozy rug and textured side chair, this rustic living room is anything but boring.
 Seek out throw pillows or blankets with rough, heavy or interesting textures to give an all-white room an eye-catching element.Continue to 7 of 10 below.

 Know Your Space

-While we personally agree that all-white can work in nearly any room in your house, approach this look with a sense of reality.
+While all-white can work in nearly any room in your house, approach this look with a sense of reality.
 If you know you're a very messy cook, a white wallpapered backsplash or linen-covered bar stools in your kitchen probably aren't the best choice.
 Conversely, if you seek out a calming spa-like bathroom but your brightly colored shower curtain isn't doing it for you, switch to a white palette to rejuvenate the space.
 While all-white bedrooms may not work for a kids' room, they could be perfect for a master or guest room.
 Consider how you will use each room when deciding what decor style you want to incorporate.Continue to 8 of 10 below.

 08 of 10